howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 answers:
   [
     "Using a higher-order component called 'graphql'",
-    "Using the '<Query />' component and passing GraphQL query as prop",
+    "Using the 'useQuery' hook and passing the GraphQL query document as an argument",
     "Using 'fetch' and putting the query in the body of the request",
     'Using XMLHTTPRequest and putting the query in the body